daveym/lint/README.md

 ## API Reference

 The app is constructed with the following components:

 1. [Cobra](https://github.com/spf13/cobra) - Command line processing
 2. [Viper](https://github.com/spf13/viper) - Configuration file access
 3. Pocket Package - Wrapper aroound the [Pocket API](https://getpocket.com/developer/docs/overview)

+## Getting Involved
+If you wat to be involved in this, drop me a note on twitter, at @djmcglade

 ## License